1912 World Series

 The Giants had won the second of three straight pennants under manager John McGraw and were led by the incomparable Christy Mathewson, who was 23-12 with a 2.12 ERA.
 But their staff also included future Hall of Famer Rube Marquard, who won a league-high 26 games, and rookie Jeff Tesreau, who led the league with a 1.96 ERA.

 The Red Sox, of course, were playing in their new ballpark, Fenway Park, which opened that year, while the Giants were playing at the Polo Grounds.
 Box seats at Fenway were going for five dollars.
 In New York you get get four in a box for $25.

 Both teams had won the pennant by wide margins, the Red Sox by 14 games and the Giants by ten, creating a highly anticipated World Series that even overshadowed the presidential election between Republican incumbent William Howard Taft, Democratic challenger Woodrow Wilson and Bull Moose candidate Theodore Roosevelt.

 Many still remembered 1904, when both teams won their pennants but Giants owner John Brush refused to play the Red Sox in the World Series.
-Eddie Collins, now in the Hall of Fame, gave his opinion on the Series to a wire service and predicted the Red Sox would win.
+Eddie Collins gave his opinion on the Series to a wire service and predicted the Red Sox would win.
 Wrote Collins - or his ghostwriter - on the eve of the series: "After having played against Boston last week, it is my opinion that there never was a team so well prepared for a world's series or so confident of victory.
-The Red Sox looked better in this last series with the Athletics than I have seen them look all season...
+The Red Sox looked better in this last series with the Athletics than I have seen them look all season..."

 Collins also predicted the Red Sox would hit the Giants pitchers hard, with the exception of Tesreau, the rookie spitballer.